Updated October 2025

-Guide to Managing Money in Europe
+How to Manage Money in Europe:

 - Albania (Albanian lek)*